Whale meat: Toxicity

 Tests have revealed that in whale meat sold in Japan, high levels of mercury and other toxins are present.
-A research study was conducted by Tetsuya Endo, Koichi Haraguchi and Masakatsu Sakata at the University of Hokkaido found high levels of mercury in the organs of whales, particularly the liver.
+A research study was conducted by Tetsuya Endo, Koichi Haraguchi and Masakatsu Sakata at the Hokkaido University found high levels of mercury in the organs of whales, particularly the liver.
 They stated that "Acute intoxication could result from a single ingestion" of liver.
 The study found that liver samples for sale in Japan contained, on average, 370 micrograms of mercury per gram of meat, 900 times the government's limit.
 Levels detected in kidneys and lungs were approximately 100 times higher than the limit.
 The effect is due to the animal's trophic level, however, rather than its size.
 This means that there is a significant difference between the mercury levels in toothed whales and baleen whales.
 The former have a much higher concentration as they feed from large fishes and mammals, while the latter feed from plankton.